rancher/cluster-api-addon-provider-fleet/docs/src/03_tutorials/03_installing_calico.md

   - clusterName: docker-demo
 ```

-We are deploying `HelmApp` resource in the `default` namespace.
+We are deploying `HelmOp` resource in the `default` namespace.
 The namespace should be the same for the CAPI Cluster for fleet to locate it.

 ```yaml
 {{#include ../../../testdata/helm.yaml}}
 ```

-`HelmApp` supports fleet [templating][] options, otherwise available exclusively to the `fleet.yaml` configuration, stored in the [git repository contents][], and applied via the `GitRepo` resource.
+`HelmOp` supports fleet [templating][] options, otherwise available exclusively to the `fleet.yaml` configuration, stored in the [git repository contents][], and applied via the `GitRepo` resource.

 [templating]: https://fleet.rancher.io/ref-fleet-yaml#templating
 [git repository contents]: https://fleet.rancher.io/gitrepo-content